kbob/AudioUnitTemplates/README.md

 Easily create Audio Units in Xcode.

 These templates customize Xcode's New Project dialog to create Audio Unit projects.
-At the moment, only Audio Effect units are implemented.
+At the moment, only Audio Effect and Monotimbral Synth units are implemented.

 ## How to Use